Northern River (painting): Sketch to studio painting

 It is not known where the original study was made.
 Though it is typically assumed to have been completed in Algonquin Park, Thomson's friend Winifred Trainor claimed that it was set outside the Park.
-Curator Charles Hill has instead suggested that the sketch was "[p]robably painted in his Toronto studio, it is most likely a memory—an amalgam of experiences rather than a specific site."
+Curator Charles C. Hill has instead suggested that the sketch was "[p]robably painted in his Toronto studio, it is most likely a memory—an amalgam of experiences rather than a specific site."

 The initial sketch of the scene illustrates Thomson's adept ability to transform his small sketches into powerful studio paintings.
 This is apparent with other sketch-painting pairings, such as Opulent October, Spring Ice, The Jack Pine and The West Wind, amongst many other examples.
 Thomson's first gouache study of the work was brightly coloured partly because gouache reflects more light than oil on canvas does.
 To make the eventual studio painting livelier, he included reds, oranges and yellows within the foreground, though still maintaining the original gouache blends in the sky.
 The dominant colour of the painting is black, an oddity within Thomson's corpus.
 Curator and scholar Joan Murray has written that the final canvas closely follows the original study, but with key differences.
 For one, the canvas is devoid of the accidental brushstrokes present in the sketch.
 Foreground space was also added to better convey depth and the trees are simpler and more defined, with less foliage present.